News and updates

 Add to favourites

-Welcome to the news and updates page for the Optometry FTY.
-Keep up to date with everything FTY related, including our regular newsletters and latest news and announcements.
+This page will help keep up to date with everything FTY related, including our regular newsletters and latest news and announcements.

 GOC updated Standards of Practice launched, January 2025